synku20777/dzik118/docs/TESTING.md

 - **Overpayment reconciliation**: Matching a transaction where `amount > remainingBalance`, verifying that the invoice is marked `PAID`, allocation is capped at remaining balance, and the excess amount is held as unallocated dwelling account credit (`NEGATIVE` account balance).
 - **Credit carry-forward cycle**: Verifying that unallocated dwelling credit from an overpayment is automatically consumed in `prepareInvoice` for the next billing period to reduce the new invoice's `amountDue`.
 - **Append-only ledger triggers**: Verifying that executing an `UPDATE` or `DELETE` query against `account_entries`, `payment_allocations`, or `late_fee_adjustments` fails with a PostgreSQL trigger exception.

+### Invoice template & snapshot coverage in integration tests

+The integration test suite (`tests/integration/billing.test.ts`) verifies:
+- **Template snapshot immutability across updates**: Verifies that updating an organization's invoice template (`updateInvoiceTemplate`) after an invoice has been generated does not alter the rendered HTML (`renderInvoiceHtml`) of the existing invoice (`htmlAfter === htmlBefore`), preserving historical document integrity.

+*Recommended test additions for complete template coverage:*
+While supported by domain services, the following tests should be added to extend coverage:
+- **Maximum block count rejection**: Verifying that attempting to save a template with >30 blocks via `actions.invoiceTemplates.update` returns a validation error.
+- **Cross-tenant authorization check**: Verifying that an admin cannot update another organization's template.
+- **Reset to default template execution**: Verifying that resetting layout properly clears custom blocks and row overrides in database storage.

 ## End-to-end tests